ArthurFarhat/test-repo/README.md

 # test-repo
-It's for testing and learning
+This is for testing and learning